antoniodiaz02/antoniodiaz02/README.md

-# Senior Platform Engineer | Infrastructure & Automation
+# ⚙️ Senior Platform Engineer

 I’m a **Senior Platform Engineer** with expertise in designing, building, and operating **scalable, reliable, and efficient platforms** that empower engineering teams.
 I focus on automation, infrastructure as code, and developer-friendly platforms to accelerate delivery and reduce operational overhead.